-[x] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended June 30, 2012 or

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES [] EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 0-4057

-PORTSMOUTH SQUARE, INC.

-(Exact name of registrant as specified in its charter)

-CALIFORNIA

-(State or other jurisdiction of Incorporation or organization) 94-1674111 (I.R.S.
-Employer Identification No.)

-10940 Wilshire Blvd., Suite 2150, Los Angeles, California 90024 (Address of principal executive offices)(Zip Code)

-(310) 889-2500 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, No Par Value (Title of class)
+[x] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2013 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 0-4057 PORTSMOUTH SQUARE, INC. (Exact name of registrant as specified in its charter) CALIFORNIA 94-1674111 (State or other jurisdiction of Incorporation or organization) 94-1674111 (I.R.S.
+Employer Identification No.) 10940 Wilshire Blvd., Suite 2150, Los Angeles, California 90024 (Address of principal executive offices)(Zip Code) (310) 889-2500 (Registrant's telephone number, including area code) Secur ities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, No Par Value (Title of class) Indicate e by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] Yes [X] No Indicate e by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act. [] Yes [X] No 1934 dı be by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to ling requirements for the past 90 days.
+[X] Yes [] No require e by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File d to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or h shorter period that the registrant was required to submit and post such files).
+[X] Yes [] No herein, e by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in of this Form 10-K or any amendments to this Form 10-K.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-[] Yes [X] No
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act): [] Yes [X] No or a smaller reporting company.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-[X] Yes [] No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-[X] Yes [] No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendments to this Form 10-K. [X]

-[] Yes [X] No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer,